 Also, I would avoid using the wines they sell at the grocery store or “cooking wines”.
 They are generally filled with salt and preservatives.
 These additives will not get you the flavor you are trying to achieve with this dish.

 What happens when you cook wine?

 When wine is heated, most of the alcohol evaporates within a few minutes.
 The longer it cooks, the more the alcohol cooks out of the dish.
 If you are worried about serving a dish with alcohol, you could simply adjust the temperature to low and allow the reduction to simmer longer.
 The sulfites in wine, which some people are allergic to, also evaporate during cooking.
 The single goal of using wine in cooking is to enhance the flavor of the dish with the concentrated flavor of the wine.

 One of the best things about this savory and sweet red wine reduction sauce is that you can use it in a few different ways.
 For this recipe, we used it on a top sirloin steak.
 I have also served this on filet mignon and ribeye.
 You could also serve it over lamb if that is something you like!
 Another variation of this is to add mushrooms.
 I love a good earthy mushroom with my steak.
 Adding mushrooms definitely changes the flavor of this reduction.
 I would adjust the recipe a bit.
 Cook the mushrooms first (about 10 minutes) to cook out most of their moisture and then follow the recipe as written.

 Cooking Steak with Red Wine Reduction

-We like to serve the red wine reduction sauce over medium rare steak, but this is ultimately a personal preference.
+We like to serve the red wine reduction sauce over medium-rare steak, but this is ultimately a personal preference.
 If you like your steak more well done, you will need to adjust the cooking times accordingly.
-Cooking times will also vary based on cut, thickness, and temperature of the steak.
+Cooking times will also vary based on the cut, thickness, and temperature of the steak.
 This was based on a fairly thick cut of top sirloin (about an inch and a half).